twbs/bootstrap/docs/layout/grid.md

 title: Grid system
 ---

-Bootstrap includes a powerful grid system for building layouts of all shapes and sizes.
-It's based on a 12 column layout and features multiple tiers for different device sizes.
-Put it to work with our predefined classes or semantic mixins.
-Plus, it's mobile-first!
+Bootstrap includes a powerful mobile-first grid system for building layouts of all shapes and sizes based on a 12 column layout.

+There are multiple tiers for different device sizes, available via our predefined classes or semantic mixins.

 ### Quick start